San Jose trash & recycling 311 requests

 What counts as trash & recycling: Missed garbage pickups, recycling and composting issues, bulk-item collection, cart maintenance, and household hazardous waste.

-In San Jose’s raw 311 feed, the following 6 service_type values roll into trash & recycling:
+In San Jose’s raw 311 data, the following 6 service_type values are counted as trash & recycling:

 To reproduce these counts against the raw feed